cg-tuwien/Auto-Vk-Toolkit/README.md

 If the user doesn't have the required privileges `add_post_build_commands` falls back to copying the dependencies.

 ### Creating a New Project (CMake)
-To create a new *Gears-Vk* project using CMake you can use the [Gears-Vk-Starter template](https://github.com/JolifantoBambla/Gears-Vk-Starter).
+A new *Gears-Vk* project based on CMake can conveniently be created on GitHub with the [Gears-Vk-Starter template](https://github.com/JolifantoBambla/Gears-Vk-Starter).

 # Creating a New Project